 Goal: Provide to students a technology environment using tools such as computers, scientific equipment, and networks linked to local and nationwide resources.
-Objectives: The Syringa Mountain School will:

 - Use interactive technology as tools in an integrated educational program rather than as primary instructional delivery systems; - Use computers as tools for such activities as accessing research information, authoring, computation, record keeping and data storage, and communication.